 - Each Memorial executive officer (other than Mr. Graham) is a party to a change in control agreement with Memorial that could provide that executive with potential compensation and benefits in the event that the executive is involuntarily terminated in connection with the merger. - Memorial's directors and executive officers hold equity compensation plan awards under the Memorial Resource Development Corp.
 2014 Long Term Incentive Plan (the "Memorial LTIP"), the vesting of which will be accelerated as a result of the merger, in accordance with the terms of those awards and the merger agreement. - Upon adoption of the merger agreement by Memorial stockholders, MRD Holdco LLC is permitted to distribute its shares of Memorial common stock to, among others, MRD Holdco LLC's members, including certain Memorial officers and employees.
-The shares of Memorial common stock received by those Memorial officers and employees will be entitled to receive the merger consideration. - Memorial's directors and executive officers are entitled to continued indemnification and insurance coverage under the merger agreement, as more fully described in "The Merger Agreement-Indemnification and Insurance" beginning on page 115.
+The shares of Memorial common stock received by those Memorial officers and employees will be entitled to receive the merger consideration. - Memorial's directors and executive officers are entitled to continued indemnification and insurance coverage under the merger agreement, as more fully described in "The Merger Agreement-Indemnification and Insurance" beginning on page 117.

-Regulatory Clearances Required to Complete the Transactions (see page 116)
+Regulatory Clearances Required to Complete the Transactions (see page 119)

 Consummation of the merger is subject to the expiration or termination of any applicable waiting period under the HSR Act.
 On June 6, 2016, Range and Memorial filed Notification and Report Forms with the Antitrust Division of the Department of Justice, which is referred to as the Antitrust Division, and the Federal Trade Commission, which is referred to as the FTC.
+On June 17, 2016, Range and Memorial were notified by U.S. antitrust authorities that the waiting period under the HSR Act had expired.
 See "The Merger-Regulatory Clearances Required for the Merger."

-Board of Directors and Executive Management Following the Merger (see page 116)
+Board of Directors and Executive Management Following the Merger (see page 118)

-The merger agreement provides that, upon completion of the merger, Range will increase the size of the Range board of directors by one member and the Memorial board of directors will designate one of its members, subject to consent by the Governance and Nominating Committee of the Range board of directors, to fill the new Range directorship created by that increase.
-It is anticipated that, following the completion of the merger, the Range board of directors will have ten members, consisting of the Memorial designee described above and the nine individuals serving on the Range board of directors as of the date of this joint proxy/statement prospectus.
+The merger agreement provides that, upon completion of the merger, Range will increase the size of the Range board of directors by one member and fill the position created by that increase with one member of the Memorial board of directors who has been designated by the Memorial board of directors.
+However, that designation is subject to the review by, and approval and recommendation of, the Governance and Nominating Committee of the Range board of directors.

+It is anticipated that, following the completion of the merger, the Range board of directors will have ten members, consisting of the nine individuals serving on the Range board of directors as of the date of this joint proxy statement/prospectus and Robert A. Innamorati, an independent member of the Memorial board of directors who was designated by the Memorial board of directors and whose appointment was subsequently unanimously approved-subject to completion of the merger-by the Range board of directors following receipt of the unanimous recommendation of such appointment from the Governance and Nominating Committee.
+Mr. Innamorati would serve as an independent director.